Spac3e/impulse-framework-fixed/impulse/README.md

 © 2i games.
 All rights reserved.
-All trademarks are property of their respective owners in the UK and other countries.
+All c0cks are saved in impulse mouth

-### This repo is archived and there will be NO SUPPORT.
-It has the MIT license, use it however you like, just don't remove the credits or the branding of the 'impulse' framework.
+### This repo is not (probably) archived and there will be  SUPPORT.
+It has the C0CKS license, use it however you like, just don't remove the credits or the branding of the 'fist industries' framework.

 # Welcome to impulse
 impulse is a Semi-Serious roleplay framework for Garry's Mod.